Reading Time: < 1 minutes

 Detail:

-The critical severity vulnerability is SQL filtering and could allow a user to write, update, and delete to the database, even without having specific administrator permissions.
+The critical severity vulnerability is SQL filtering, which could allow a user to write, update, and delete the database, even without having specific administrator permissions.

-Of the high severity vulnerabilities, one affects arbitrary file reading, which makes it possible for a user with SQL manager access to arbitrarily read any file in the operating system with a SELECT function.
-While the other high severity vulnerability consists of a possible XSS injection, which could facilitate the hijacking of HTML elements without the need for user interaction.
+Of the high-severity vulnerabilities, one affects arbitrary file reading, which makes it possible for a user with SQL manager access to arbitrarily read any file in the operating system with a SELECT function.
+The other high-severity vulnerability consists of a possible XSS injection, which could facilitate the hijacking of HTML elements without the need for user interaction.

 Solution: